Innovative memory and storage solutions direct from Micron.

 To format or reformat your solid state drive using Microsoft® Windows®, follow these instructions:

-2. Select Administrative Tools, then Computer Management and Disk management
+2. Select Administrative Tools > Computer Management > Disk Management.

-3. Choose the disk you’d like to format, right-click and select Format
+3. Right-click the drive you’d like to format and click Format

-4. Select the File System (usually NTFS) in the dialog that appears and enter the Allocation Unit Size (usually 4096) and check Perform a quick format
+4. Select the File System (usually NTFS for Windows) in the dialog box that appears, enter the Allocation Unit Size (usually 4096) and click the Perform a quick format checkbox.

 5. Click OK